redsparrow98/Task-Manager-App/README.md

 **3) Editing a Task:**

 - Select a task from the listbox.
-- Click the "Edit selected" button.
+- Click the *Edit selected* button.
 - Update the title and description of the task in the provided fields.
-- Click the "Confirm" button to save the changes.
+- Click the *Confirm* button to save the changes.

 **4) Deleting a Task:**